-Use this resource to support your execution of policy introduced in Fannie Mae Lender Letter LL-2020-02 and to better manage setting homeowner expectations.
+Use this resource to support your execution of policy introduced in Fannie Mae Lender Letter LL-2021-02 and to better manage setting homeowner expectations.

 A plan that allows for reduced or suspended mortgage payments for a designated period of time.

 Up to six months with the initial offer.
-Extension(s) may be granted thereafter for up to an additional six months.
+Extension(s) may be granted thereafter.
 Shorter terms with extensions of the forbearance may be beneficial to the homeowner.

 The homeowner is not required to make a payment during the forbearance.
-However, if the homeowner can pay any amount, the delinquency will be less impactful when the forbearance completes and long-term solutions are considered
+However, if the homeowner can pay any amount, the delinquency will be less impactful when the forbearance completes and long-term solutions are considered.

-Repayment for missed payments is required, but a homeowner is not required to repay missed payments all at once.
+Repayment of all unpaid amounts is required, but a homeowner is not required to repay unpaid amounts all at once.
 Repayment options include:

 - Reinstatement: Paying the total amount back all at once at the end of the forbearance period.

 - Repayment Agreement: Paying a portion of the forbearance amount back gradually (over the course of up to 12 months) in addition to the contractual monthly payment.